Yellen's encore: Lending economic heft to Biden's virus plan

 1 of13 FILE - In this June 21, 2016, file photo, Federal Reserve Chairman Janet Yellen arrives on Capitol Hill in Washington to testify before the Senate Banking Committee.
 Evan Vucci/AP Show More Show Less

-4 of13 FILE - In this Oct.
+3 of13 FILE - In this Oct.
 6, 2014, file photo President Barack Obama sits across the table from Federal Reserve Chair Janet Yellen, left, and Treasury Secretary Jacob Lew during a meeting with financial regulators in the Roosevelt Room of the White House in Washington.
-Evan Vucci/AP Show More Show Less 5 of13
+Evan Vucci/AP Show More Show Less

-6 of13 FILE - In this Sept.
+4 of13 FILE - In this Sept.
 28, 2016, file photo Federal Reserve Board Chair Janet Yellen prepares to testify on Capitol Hill in Washington before the House Financial Services Committee.
-Pablo Martinez Monsivais/AP Show More Show Less
+Pablo Martinez Monsivais/AP Show More Show Less 5 of13

+6 of13 FILE - In this Jan.
+29, 2021, file photo President Joe Biden meets with Treasury Secretary Janet Yellen in the Oval Office of the White House in Washington.
+Evan Vucci/AP Show More Show Less

+7 of13 FILE - In this Feb.
+24, 2015, file photo Federal Reserve Board Chair Janet Yellen prepares to testify on Capitol Hill in Washington before the Senate Banking Committee.
+Susan Walsh/AP Show More Show Less

 13 of13